RediSearch/RediSearch/coord/docs/README.md

 > FT.SEARCH myIdx "hello world"
 ```

-The syntax of all these commands is identical to that of the equivalent RediSearch commands.
+The syntax of all these commands is identical to that of the equivalent Search and Query commands.

 ## Building RSCoordinator